phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/zend_resources.rst

 Resource types are just a way for the engine to mix different kind of resources (of type "file", "gzip" or even "mysql connection") into the same resource table.
-Resource types have names, so that those can be used in error messages or in debug statement (like a ``var_dump($my_resource)``), and they also are represented as an integer used internaly to fetch back the resource pointer from it, and to register a destructor with the resource type.
+Resource types have names, so that those can be used in error messages or in debug statement (like a ``var_dump($my_resource)``), and they also are represented as an integer used internally to fetch back the resource pointer from it, and to register a destructor with the resource type.

-.. note:: Like you can see, if we would have used objects, those represent types by themselves, and there would'nt have
+.. note:: Like you can see, if we would have used objects, those represent types by themselves, and there wouldn't have
           to happen that step of fetching back a resource from its identifier verifying its type.
 Objects are self-describing types.
 But resources are still a valid data type for the current PHP version.